Sledmine/coop-evolved/README.md

 This project has different tools that can help in the procedure of adapting campaign maps to
 multiplayer:

-- **Mimic** - Lua server andCore of all the synchronization mechanism for multiplayer events
+- **Mimic** - Core of all the synchronization mechanism for multiplayer events
-- **Mimic Adapter** - A lua script that is capable of rewriting the campaign HSC scripts for compatibility with multiplayer
+- **Mimic Adapter** - Script capable of rewriting the campaign HSC scripts for compatibility with multiplayer
 - **Harmony SAPP** - A hook DLL provider to intercept script events for synchronization purposes via Mimic

-**NOTE:** This is not a just 2 players or splitscreen coop project, this is a fully 16 players over network capable project for **Halo Custom Edition 1.0.10**.
+**NOTE:** This is not a just 2 players or splitscreen coop project, this is a fully 16 players over network project for **Halo Custom Edition 1.0.10**.

 # Can I contribute/help?